Swiss Chalet Revival

 Despite their heavy appearance, multi-pane, grouped casement style windows allow plenty of light into interior spaces.
 Most designs have second floor balconies which are highlighted by flat balusters with decorative cut-outs or round stickwork.
 First and second floors are often differentiated by a change in cladding.
 Horizontal and vertical laid shiplap, board-and-batten, and shingle siding can be found.
 Some examples have faux post-and-beam construction elements and first floors of stucco.
 Often the entire front of the chalet will be encrusted with jig-sawn fret, grill and scroll work.
 Some incorporate religious or family mottos, or family shields.

 Based on period literature, the revival of the style was popular from 1900 to 1925.
-Here in the Pacific Northwest several good examples can be found, but are rare.
+Here in the Pacific Northwest several good examples can be found, but they are rare.

 Washington State Examples